ShubhamBirari/bookstore/README.md

 ### 2. Install the dependencies.

-Once you have clone the project you can use `npm install` command to install all the dependencies.
+Once you have cloned the project you can use `npm install` command to install all the dependencies.
+You can check these dependencies in the node_modules folder that was created after running the given command.

 ### 3. Run the project

-Using `npm start` you can run the above project.
+Use `npm start` command to run the project.
+This will open up a window in your default browser.
+Voilà! you just successful ran the project.